PROrGilad/Arduino_Mega_2560_ChatBot/README.md

 # Arduino Mega 2560 Bluetooth Chatbot

 A clean, minimal **Bluetooth Chatbot** UI for **Arduino Mega 2560** , <br>
-chats with simple intent replies, and includes a built-in **calculator** (`calc <expr>`).
+chats with simple intent replies, <br>
+and includes a built-in **calculator** (`calc <expr>`).

 > **Android app required:** install **Arduino Bluetooth Control** and use the **Terminal** feature